How Addictive is Cannabis: An Objective Look

 A common argument with a certain logic to it.
 If we were to define physical addiction this way, however, almost any substance could be seen as physically addictive, even though physiological dependence is not apparent.

-Yes, using THC may reduce the body’s production of and sensitivity to endocannabinoids, but the “bounce back” of the ECS is relatively rapid and the body will resume producing its own cannabinoids rather quickly.
-The “physical” side of withdrawal never really takes hold in the long-term for most people.
-Some people who experience slightly more withdrawal symptoms than others, but these cases are few and far between.
+Yes, using THC may reduce the body’s production of and sensitivity to endocannabinoids, but the “bounce back” of the ECS is relatively rapid, and the body will resume producing its own cannabinoids quickly.
+The “physical” side of withdrawal never takes hold in the long term for most people.
+Some people experience slightly more withdrawal symptoms than others, but these cases are few and far between.

 Higher potency cannabis; should you be worried?

-Although ingesting high amounts of THC alone may not be physically dangerous, it could be argued that the increasing potency of today’s products have increase” cannabis’ addictive properties?
-As THC seems to boost dopamine production in the short term, this could well be the case.
+Although ingesting high amounts of THC alone may not be physically dangerous, it could be argued that the increased potency of today’s products has increased cannabis’ addictive properties.
+This could be the case because THC seems to boost dopamine production in the short term.

 Where potency may become an issue, however, is how regular high THC use may lead to developing cannabinoid hyperemesis syndrome.